greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 > what is even worse than what went before [i.e., Jacob's critique of seeking for wealth and oppressing the poor]: the Nephites are manipulating scripture to excuse their own selfish behavior.
 They are weaponizing holy text in order to justify committing evil. (p.
 110)

-In broad terms, I agree with this argument; however, I would not describe the Nephite men as "manipulating scripture" to justify the taking of concubines and additional wives.
+In broad terms, I agree with Salleh and Olsen Hemming's argument.
+However, I would not describe the Nephite men as "manipulating scripture" to justify the taking of concubines and additional wives.
 Indeed, Wil Gafney[^24] writes that after Lamech takes two wives in Genesis 4:19:

 > From this point forward in the Scriptures, Lamech-style partnership (polygamy), rather than Eve/Adam-style monogamy, becomes normative. (p.
-28)^[25]
+28)[^25]

 At best, Gafney continues, God is silent on the subject of polygamy.
 Thus, despite Jacob's insistence that God condemns the Nephite men's interpretation of scripture, commands monogamy as a general rule[^26], and sees David and Solomon's polygamy as an abomination[^27], there is considerable evidence to the contrary.
-In fact, while Jacob implies that Nephite advocates for polygamy have been referencing David and Solomon in particular, there are more compelling passages that they could have turned to in order to make their case.

 [^24]: Gafney, W. C. (2017) *Womanist midrash: A reintroduction to the women of the Torah and the throne*.
 Westminster John Knox Press.